 - The APS contributed to the Victorian Foundation for Survivors of Torture and Trauma’s publication Promoting the engagement of interpreters in Victorian health services available

-- Researchers for Asylum Seekers (RAS) is a voluntary and non-profit group of predominantly psychologists concerned about the treatment of asylum seekers in Australia.
+- Researchers for Asylum Seekers:is a voluntary and non-profit group of predominantly psychologists concerned about the treatment of asylum seekers in Australia.
 Affiliated within the School of Behavioural Science, University of Melbourne, RAS aims to raise awareness of the plight of asylum seekers through forums, conferences, research and the distribution of information on asylum seeker issues.

-- A recent initiative of RAS is the edited book Yearning to Breathe Free.
+- Yearning to Breathe Free.
+This edited book is an initiative of RAS.
 The book's editors, psychologists Dean Lusher and Nick Haslam, aimed to present an overview of the historical, social and political contexts that have shaped Australia's recent treatment of asylum seekers, and its psychological and humanitarian consequences.
 Each section features introductory commentaries from prominent names such as Malcolm Fraser, Sir Gustav Nossal, and Lyn Allison.
-Of particular interest to psychologists would be the chapters on the effect of detention on brain function and mental health, and a chapter on the psychology of exclusion that examines attitudes towards asylum seekers.
+Of particular interest to psychologists are the chapters on the effect of detention on brain function and mental health, and a chapter on the psychology of exclusion that examines attitudes towards asylum seekers.
 Copies in bookstores are hard to find, so the web is the best option: www.federationpress.com.au/bookstore/book.asp?isbn=9781862876569

 - Psychologists wishing to support asylum seekers through volunteer counselling are in high demand.
 The Asylum Seeker Resource Centre (ASRC) www.asrc.org.au in Victoria, for example, has a counselling program where asylum seekers who are unable to access any other mental health services can find support.
 ASRC provides training for volunteers who are experienced in trauma counselling.